Overview

 - dynamic Qt build: Easiest option, you only need to install the pre-built Qt DLLs for your compiler with the official Qt installer.
 The binaries need the Qt DLLs to work.

-To build TyTools with MSVC 2015 32-bit, launch VS2015 x86 Native Tools Command Prompt, navigate to the project directory and execute CMake:
+Once Qt is ready, launch VS2019 x64 Native Tools Command Prompt, navigate to the project directory and run the following commands:

-Build on Mac OS X
+Build on macOS

 If you don't have Qt, only the libraries and command-line tools will be compiled.
 There are two options to enable Qt in TyTools: